 People Express Airlines was first incorporated in March 1979 by Frank Calvert, a career airline executive, and a group of 12 investors led by Frank Vincent, a serial entrepreneur who was seeking to start a new airline to take advantage of the recently passed Airline Deregulation Act of 1978.

-Mr Calvert, a very experienced executive, had worked for years with Interstate Airlines, a successful legacy US airline founded in the late 1940s.
+Mr Calvert, a very experienced executive, had worked for years with Interstate Airlines, a massive yet successful legacy US airline founded in the late 1940s.
 He most recently served as the carrier’s Chief Commercial Officer (CCO) and Chief Operations Officer (COO), before capping his 30 year career with Interstate doing a one year turn as its Interim CEO, to give the airline some time to properly search for a more permanent candidate.
-When Interstate passed him over and installed an outsider as the new CEO, Mr Calvert decided to leave the company at the end of 1978.
+When Interstate’s board of directors passed him over and selected an outsider to be the new CEO, Mr Calvert decided to leave the company at the end of 1978.

 Within days after departing Interstate Airlines, Mr Calvert was approached by Mr Vincent, who proposed setting up a new low cost carrier (LCC) airline based in the Washington DC and Chicago area.
-Mr Calvert agreed to the arrangement, provided that the investors would act as silent partners other than to serve on the company’s board of directors, thus giving Mr Calvert a free hand to manage the airline.
-Mr Vincent agreed and he became Chairman of the company, as well as the only board member authorized to speak with Mr Calvert at will.
-The two men hit it off well, and soon became known around the company as Frank and Frank.
+Mr Calvert agreed to the arrangement, provided that all investors except Mr Vincent would serve as silent partners on the company’s board of directors, giving the two men a free hand to manage the airline.
+Mr Vincent agreed and became Chairman of the company, the only board member authorized to speak with Mr Calvert at will.
+The two men hit it off well, and they soon became known around the company as Frank and Frank.

-In early legal filings Mr Calvert gave the company the working name Stateside Airlines, a side-eye reference to his former company Interstate Airlines.
-In 1981 the company was first renamed itself The People’s Express, before the board finally adopted the more practical name People’s Express Airlines.
-Mr Calvert personally developed the initial “hockey stick” style livery and brand identity.
+In early legal filings Mr Calvert had given the company the working name Stateside Airlines, a side-eye reference to his former company Interstate Airlines.
+In 1981 the company renamed itself The People’s Express, before the board finally adopted the more practical name People Express Airlines, stylized as PEOPLEexpress for short.
+Mr Calvert personally designed the original Happy Face livery and brand identity.
+A local commercial artist adjusted the happy face so it appeared to be grinning at passengers as they ascended the flight stairs to board the airplane - which at the time proved to be a popular marketing tactic.

-In 1979 Messrs Calvert and Vincent initially tried to lease space at Chicago-ORD and Washington-DCA, but were unable to obtain acceptable deals at either airport, due in no small part to significant interference brought about by Mr Calvert’s former employer Interstate Airlines, who had a large presence at DCA.
-An attempt to lease gates at Washington-IAD also failed due to interference by both Interstate Airlines and a competitor based at IAD, Meridian Airlines.
+Messrs Calvert and Vincent initially tried to lease space at Chicago-ORD and Washington-DCA, but were unable to obtain acceptable deals at either airport, in no small part due to significant interference brought about by Interstate Airlines - Mr Calvert’s former employers - who had a large presence at both airports.
+An attempt to lease gates at Washington-IAD also failed due to interference by both Interstate Airlines and a competitor also based at IAD, Meridian Airlines.
 Frustrated, People Express filed an antitrust lawsuit against both airlines in Federal court.

-With the company’s lawsuit still bogged down in court, in April 1981 People Express shifted tactics and set down its corporate headquarters and primary base at Baltimore-BWI.
-BWI wasn’t particularly advantageous for access to the nation’s capital, but it did give People Express a solid foothold in one of the country’s largest travel markets.
-A month later they were able to finally set up a second base at Chicago-MDW, which was an older airport than the more prestigious Chicago-ORD, but was also located closer to the city center.
-For many years People Express would market BWI and MDW as less crowded alternatives to their respective alternative airfields.
+With the company’s lawsuit still bogged down in court two years on, in April 1981 People Express shifted tactics, and set down corporate headquarters and its primary base at Baltimore-BWI.
+BWI wasn’t particularly advantageous for access to the nation’s capital, but it still gave People Express a solid foothold in one of the country’s larger travel markets.
+A month later they were able to finally set up a second base at Chicago-MDW, which is an older airport compared to the more prestigious Chicago-ORD, but also situated closer to the city center.
+For many years People Express would successfully market both BWI and MDW as less crowded, easy-access alternatives to their respective alternative airfields.

 Rather than spend capital on new airliners, People Express opted to lease several used Douglas DC-9-30 jets that were about 9 years old on average - some of which were ironically first used by Interstate Airlines.
-The aircraft were carefully refurbished and configured to carry 111 passengers: 95 Coach Class passengers set in 19 rows with standard 3+2 seating, and 16 “Premium” passengers arranged in 4 rows with higher quality 2+2 seating.
+The aircraft were carefully refurbished and configured to carry 111 passengers: 95 Coach Class passengers set in 19 rows with standard 3+2 seating, and 16 Premium Class passengers arranged in 4 rows with higher quality and higher-priced 2+2 seating.

 1982-1997: Early Years

 After years of legal hassles and various fits and starts, People Express finally launched operations on 7 May 1982, with inaugural flights operating to and from four destinations: Baltimore-BWI, Boston-BOS, Chicago-MDW, and New York-LGA.
 Atlanta-ATL and Philadelphia-PHL were added over the summer, and Pittsburgh-PIT joined the network that fall.
-By the mid 1980s the airline was operating a strong web of point-to-point routes to several cities east of the Mississippi River.
+By the mid 1980s the airline was operating a strong web of point-to-point routes to several cities east of the Mississippi River, steering clear of the hub-and-spoke route model being deployed by other carriers.

-The airline’s airfare structure was simple: Economy seats were the same price, while Premium seats cost about 25% more on average.
+The airline’s airfare structure, then and now, has been fairly simple: All window and aisle seats in Coach Class were set at the same price, while the middle seats were discounted 5-10%.
+Meanwhile all Premium Class seats were priced 25% more on average.
 Early and late flights offered off-peak fares at slightly reduced rates.
-Each passenger was permitted to bring one carry-on bag and one checked bag for free, while additional bags could be checked for $5 each.
+Each passenger could bring one carry-on bag and one checked bag for free; after that additional bags could be checked starting at $5 each, depending on their weight at check-in time.

 Food and beverages could be purchased for $1-$3, and beer or wine for $5; mixed drinks were not sold.
 Non-alcoholic beverages and snacks were complimentary to Premium Class passengers.
-The most popular feature of People Express flights, however, was when the flight attendants baked fresh chocolate chip cookies during the final 30 minutes of each flight, then gave them away for free to exiting passengers as they deplaned.
+The most popular food feature on People Express flights, however, was when the flight attendants would bake chocolate chip cookies during the final 30 minutes of each flight, giving them away for free to passengers as they deplaned.
+The cookies featured very prominently in the company’s advertising.

 In 1988, Mr Calvert was able to add more gates to their Chicago-MDW base, making it into an important focus city for originating point-to-point flights throughout the eastern USA.
 Chicago quickly emerged as an important 2nd focus city for the carrier that proved highly profitable.
-Mr Calvert replicated the process again at Orlando-MCO and began offering direct service to that city and its growing amusement industry.
+Mr Calvert replicated the process again at Orlando-MCO, using its growing amusement industry to offer customers lucrative yet affordable vacation packages to that city.

 Frank Calvert Retires, Replaced by Erik Neumann

 In the spring of 1997 Frank Calvert announced his plans to retire, having led People Express for 18 years.
-With the board of directors’ approval he appointed the company’s Chief Operations Officer (COO), Erik Neumann, to replace him and accepted a seat on the board.
-In 1999 Frank Vincent passed away, and Mr Calvert replaced him as Chairman of People Express.
+With the board of directors’ approval, he accepted a seat on the board and appointed the company’s Chief Operations Officer (COO), Erik Neumann, to replace him as CEO.
+When Frank Vincent passed away in 1999, Mr Calvert replaced him as Chairman of People Express.

-In 1999, People Express accepted delivery of its latest generation aircraft.
+In 1999, People Express began accepting delivery of its latest generation aircraft.

-First there were the new 106-seat Boeing 717-200 twinjets, which were successors to the DC-9 and MD-80 series jets.
-The 717s were placed on the airline’s thinner routes around the eastern US, and the carrier’s remaining MD-80 series jets were gradually withdrawn and retired from the fleet.
+First there were the new 106-seat Boeing 717-200 twinjets, which were successors to the company’s older Douglas DC-9 and MD-80 series jets.
+The 717s were placed on the airline’s thinner routes around the eastern US while the carrier’s remaining MD-80 series jets were gradually withdrawn and retired from the fleet.

 Erik Neumann Leaves, Replaced by Nigel Roberts

-Mr Roberts, who had served most recently as the Chief Commercial Officer (CCO) at Ambient, was considered by many in the airline industry to be an unusual choice for People Express, a low cost carrier flying smaller narrowbody planes around a regional network.
-On the other hand, he was considered by many to be a rising star in the business.
+Mr Roberts, who had served most recently as the Chief Commercial Officer (CCO) at Ambient, was considered by many in the airline industry to be an unusual choice for People Express: A low cost carrier (LCC) flying smaller narrowbody planes around a regional network within the USA.
+On the other hand, Mr Roberts was seen as a rising star in the airline industry, and his time with Ambient Airlines had been notably productive and successful.

-Mr Roberts decided to stick with the LCC model but wanted to improve the look of the aircraft interiors, which were looking aged even in newer planes.
+Mr Roberts decided to stick with the LCC model but wanted to improve the look of the aircraft interiors, which were not aging well even in newer planes.

 The other change orchestrated by Mr Roberts during his tenure with People Express was the rollout of a 25th Anniversary special livery that was painted on all new Boeing 737-800s that entered the fleet in 2007-2008.
-Instead of the default white color these aircraft were painted in a lush silver tone in front, with the usual Spanish Red color for the tail and fuselage swoosh.
-It too received positive reviews, and the company was considering the possibility of making this new Shiny Silver/Spanish Red livery its future standard color scheme.
+Instead of the default white color these aircraft were painted with a lush silver tone in front and the usual Torch Red color for the tail and fuselage swoosh.
+It too received positive reviews, and the company considered the possibility of adopting this new Shiny Silver/Torch Red livery as a new standard color scheme.

 Unfortunately, the Great Recession came in late 2007 and it hit People Express very hard.
-Bookings dropped off drastically and profits turned into deficits.
-The company had just completed its interior design change, but the silver color scheme was more costly so the airline reverted to using the standard white on Spanish Red design again.
+Bookings dropped off dramatically and profits turned into deficits.
+The company had just completed its interior design change, but the Shiny Silver/Torch Red color scheme was more costly, so the airline quickly reverted to using the standard White on Torch Red design again.

 Nigel Roberts Departs; Albert Flanagan Becomes 4th CEO

-Mr Roberts was unprepared for the Great Recession’s various effects and proved to be unable to overcome it.
+Mr Roberts was not prepared for the Great Recession’s various effects and proved to be unable to overcome it.
 In May 2008 he agreed to resign as CEO to avoid being fired by the board of directors.
-Mr Roberts returned to the UK and, after taking a two month R&R break, began the process of starting up a new British carrier, Roam Airlines, which opened in 2010 and remains in operation to the current day under his leadership.
+Mr Roberts returned to the UK and, after taking an extended R&R break, began the process of starting up a new British carrier, Roam Airlines, which opened in 2010 and remains in operation to the current day under his leadership.

-The board selected Albert Flanagan, the company’s COO, to take over as Interim CEO, then gave him the role permanently a few months later.
+Meanwhile, the People Express board of directors selected Albert Flanagan, the company’s COO, to take over as Interim CEO.
+The board gave him the role permanently a few months later.

-Mr Flanagan was Irish born but grew up in Boston.
+The Ireland-born Mr Flanagan migrated to America when he was 10 years old, growing up in Boston.
 He joined People Express on its opening day in 1982 at Boston-BOS, where he started off multi-tasking as an aircraft marshaller, ground crewman and gate agent.
-By 1992 he became the City Manager for Boston-BOS, and from there Mr Flanagan rose through the company’s operational ranks until he was selected as COO in 2006 by the recently departed Mr Roberts.
+By 1992 he became the City Manager for Boston-BOS, and from there he rose through the company’s operational ranks until being selected as COO in 2006 by the recently departed Mr Roberts.

-Mr Flanagan sought to rebalance the company’s balance sheet by trimming some unprofitable routes and offering buyout packages to employees wishing to retire or leave the airline.
-He also instituted hiring and spending freezes, as well as postponing plans to open an operating base at Fort Lauderdale-FLL.
-For the most part it appeared to be a successful strategy, and the company managed to either break even or eke out small gains by the summer of 2009.
+Mr Flanagan sought to rebalance the company’s books by trimming some unprofitable routes and offering some buyout packages to employees wanting to retire or leave the airline.
+He also instituted hiring and spending freezes, and postponed plans to upgrade Fort Lauderdale-FLL into a focus city base.
+For the most part his efforts proved to be a successful strategy, and by the summer of 2009 the company was either breaking even or making modest revenue gains.

-In 2011, despite the lingering after effects of the Great Recession, Mr Flanagan decided to complete the upgrade of Fort Lauderdale-FLL to become the airline’s newest focus city.
+In 2011, despite the lingering after-effects of the Great Recession, Mr Flanagan decided to complete the upgrade of Fort Lauderdale-FLL to become the airline’s newest focus city.
 As part of that effort the company added a few more Boeing 717s to the fleet - the last of the type to be acquired - and also leased several new Boeing 737-700 aircraft from JetStream Aerospace.
-The airline cut the ribbon on its new terminal section at FLL in October 2011, and the move proved to be very remunerative, as the company’s profit margins rose decisively for the first time in recent years.
+The airline cut the ribbon on its new terminal section at FLL in October 2011, a move that proved to be very remunerative, as the company’s profit margins rose decisively for the first time in recent years.

-Also in 2011, People Express Airlines placed an order for 50 new Boeing 737 MAX 8 airliners.
-When Boeing announced the shortened Boeing 737 MAX 7 at the 2016 Farnborough Air Show, People Express ordered 25 of the MAX 7s, expecting to see delivery by 2020.
+During 2011, Mr Flanagan placed an order for 50 new Boeing 737 MAX 8 airliners.
+When Boeing announced the shortened Boeing 737 MAX 7 at the 2016 Farnborough Air Show, People Express ordered 25 of the MAX 7s as well, expecting to see their deliveries by 2020.

-The 737 MAX 8s began deliveries in in early 2018, but deliveries were halted in March 2019 when the US Federal Aviation Administration grounded all 737 MAX aircraft.
-While deliveries of the 737 MAX 8 resumed in late 2020 after the FAA grounding order was lifted, the 737 MAX 7’s entry into service faced multiple delays, forcing People Express to not only stop retiring its older Boeing 717-200s, but to actually lease more of them to make up for the MAX 7’s service entry delays.
-By 2022 the airline had to also lease some now out of production Boeing 737-700s to make up for the MAX 7 shortfall.
-The Boeing 737 MAX 7 remains on hold as of press time, with no firm date for deliveries to begin any time soon.
+The 737 MAX 8s began deliveries to People Express in early 2018, only for them to be halted in March 2019 when the US Federal Aviation Administration grounded all 737 MAX aircraft.
+While deliveries of the 737 MAX 8 resumed in late 2020 after the FAA grounding order was lifted, the 737 MAX 7’s entry into service encountered multiple delays, forcing People Express to stop not only retiring its older Boeing 717-200s, but to actually lease more of them to make up for the 737 MAX 7 service entry delays.
+By 2022 the airline had to also lease several now out of production Boeing 737-700s to make up for its continuing MAX 7 shortfall.

 Albert Flanagan Dies; Lydia Holland Becomes 5th CEO

 In the spring of 2020, People Express Airlines was forced to nearly shut down due to the Covid 19 Pandemic.
 To survive, Mr Flanagan had the airline convert many of its passenger jets into Preighters, also known as Cargo in Cabin or CIC, wherein passenger aircraft are operated temporarily as cargo aircraft by loading freight into the passenger cabin.
 Some aircraft had its passenger seats removed, while in many cases the seats remained and cargo was packed onto seats or between seats, in overhead luggage bins - wherever the packages could fit.
-These preighters carried personal protective equipment, KN95 masks, mail, medical supplies, tools and any other cargo that could be fit into the planes.
-By doing this, the airline was able to get by without the need for government loans, which Mr Flanagan wanted to avoid if possible.
+These preighters carried personal protective equipment, KN95 masks, mail, medical supplies, tools - any sort of cargo that could fit into the planes.
+By doing this, the airline was able to get by without the need to take out government loans, which Mr Flanagan wanted to avoid if possible.

-Meanwhile, the airline’s founder Frank Calvert, who had served as company Chairman since 1997, passed away in June 2021 at age 89 due to old age.
+Meanwhile, the airline’s cofounder Frank Calvert, who had served as company Chairman since 1997, passed away in June 2021 at age 89 due to old age.
+Jeremy Pendleton was appointed as the new Chairman.

 Frank Vincent, founding Chairman 1979-1999; died 1999

-Nigel Roberts, 3rd CEO 2005-2008; founder and still current CEO and Chairman of British carrier Roam Airlines, still alive
+Nigel Roberts, 3rd CEO 2005-2008; founder and still current CEO and Chairman of British carrier Roam Airlines; still living

 Albert Flanagan, 4th CEO 2008-2020; died 2020

-As of 2024, the airline continues to run in a mostly efficient manner.
-Ms Holland continues to serve as CEO, and is currently focused on opening a new operating base at Denver-DEN, which will link Denver to 11 existing destinations in the People Express network, while also connecting to 3 cities on the US west coast: Seattle-SEA, San Francisco-SFO and either Los Angeles-LAX or Los Angeles-BUR.
-The company is currently attracting flight crew and Boeing aircraft to populate the new Denver-DEN base, with plans to begin flights from there in late 2024.
+As of 2024, the airline continues to run in a mostly efficient manner, and Ms Holland still serves as the company CEO.
+She is currently focused on opening a new operating base at Denver-DEN, which will link Denver to 11 existing destinations in the People Express network, while also adding new routes to 3 cities on the US west coast: Denver-DEN «» Seattle-SEA, Denver-DEN «» San Francisco-SFO and either Denver-DEN «» Los Angeles-LAX or Denver-DEN «» Los Angeles-BUR (or possibly both).
+The company is currently hiring new flight crew and leasing new Boeing aircraft to populate this new Denver-DEN base, with plans to begin flights from it by late 2024 or early 2025.

-Ms Holland and her staff are also continuing to seek fleet management solutions to work around the 2024 slowdown in Boeing aircraft deliveries.
-So far the company has been buying up second-hand Boeing 737 MAX 8s and 737-700s to help fill out the Denver-DEN base fleet, but have also also reportedly considering resorting to leasing 737-800s or even Airbus A320s in an effort to get Denver-DEN operational by November 2024.
+Ms Holland and her staff are also continuing to pursue fleet management solutions to work around the ongoing 2024 slowdown in Boeing aircraft deliveries.
+So far the company has been buying up second-hand Boeing 737 MAX 8s and Boeing 737-700s to help fill out the Denver-DEN base fleet, but management are also reportedly considering leasing 737-800s or even Airbus A320s in an effort to get Denver-DEN operational as quickly as possible.

 Destinations